HOUSTON THERE’S A PROBLEM IN THE SYSTEM

 SOPS Can Show Up Anywhere

 From this brief description of SOPS it is clear that people from all areas of life can show from some to many of its characteristics: mayors, presidents, prime ministers, teachers, prison guards, caregivers, the unemployed, CEOs, their deputies, substitutes or potential successors etc. whether male, female or other gender.
 This means its presence in one or more individuals in any situation is bound to affect the quality of interaction (mostly negatively, though sometimes positively) between people with SOPS and their independent-thinking spouses, work colleagues, members of a non-doting constituency and employees etc. It is however not true that just about anyone is susceptible to SOPS.
-A person’s life comes under the command of fear in definite ways as verified in the research.
-All the characteristics of SOPS are explained in detail in: “TO YOUR HAPPINESS: A Self-Healing Guide to Peace of Mind”, which is found under the Publication on the homepage of this site.
+A person’s life comes under the command of fear in definite ways as verified in the research (see research report: “Empirical Evidence Research Paper” on the Publication page).
+All the characteristics of SOPS are explained in detail in: “TO YOUR HAPPINESS: A Self-Healing Guide to Peace of Mind”, which is also found under Publications on the homepage of this site.